oscarert2/ModernaLogPinger/README.md

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source.